 On March 15, 2010, with new safety features and considerable testing, Angels Flight again returned to operation.

 A little more than three years later, on September 5, 2013, one of the cars derailed midway along the rail.
 No passengers were injured, however, they had to be rescued by firefighters.
 An investigation by the National Transportation Safety Board (NTSB) identified safety problems with its brake system and a design problem between its car body and wheel axle.
-As a result, Angel's Flight was again closed until these problems are resolved.
+As a result, Angel's Flight was closed again and underwent a $5 million renovation funded by a partnership of the Angels Flight Railway Foundation, ACS Infrasturcture and engineering firm Sener.
+Angels Flight again reopened on August 31, 2017.